 With a strong family background in ministry, my family was moral to a fault.
 We attended church on Sunday morning, Sunday evening, Wednesday evening, and any special services that might present an opportunity to worship in the little country church where I spent so much of my childhood.
 I was a gifted child, and by the time I was twelve, I was regularly playing the piano in church services.
 I always had a heart for God and loved to serve Him.
-Even at a young age, I felt an anointing on my life.
+Even at a young age, I sensed an anointing on my life.

 I remember thinking I didn’t believe what she said was true, but somehow it became true because she was my mother, and she believed it.
-For some reason I didn’t understand, I knew she had the authority to make it real because she had spoken it over me.
+For some reason I didn’t understand, she had the authority to make it true because she had spoken it over me.
 It became as she had said.

 A sadness overcame me, a dreadful heaviness.
 When I went back to school the next day, I couldn’t look the other children in the eye.
 I was ashamed.
 I was so ashamed to be me.

 Immediately I began building walls up around my heart.
 I didn’t realize I was building anything like walls, but I surely was, and within a short time, those internal defenses were impenetrable.
 My self-worth was severely damaged.
 Outwardly I could appear bright and outgoing, but on the inside, those walls were a steel fortress.
 They protected that shameful place from exposure and created a barrier to keep others out.
 Without a doubt, I knew I was a nothing and a nobody, and I didn’t matter.